Ophiopogon japonicus (Mai Men Dong)

 Frequently asked questions about Ophiopogon japonicus (Mai Men Dong)

-Ophiopogon japonicus (Mai Men Dong) is studied for supports respiratory comfort, promotes cardiovascular tissue resilience, supports healthy immune modulation.
+Ophiopogon japonicus is researched primarily for Respiratory Health, Cardiovascular, and Immune Support.
 Mai Men Dong is traditionally used in TCM to moisten dryness and support respiratory comfort, especially during episodes of dry cough or seasonal dryness.
 Modern preclinical work explores supportive roles in airway tissue health.

-Reported potential side effects may include: Generally well tolerated in traditional decoction doses with limited modern safety data.
+For most healthy adults, Ophiopogon japonicus is well tolerated at studied doses.
+Reported effects can include: Generally well tolerated in traditional decoction doses with limited modern safety data.
 Mild gastrointestinal upset, including loose stools or nausea, may occur.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Ophiopogon japonicus is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: May potentiate effects of cardiac glycosides such as digoxin; use cautiously.
+Possible interactions include: May potentiate effects of cardiac glycosides such as digoxin; use cautiously.
 Theoretical interaction with antiarrhythmic drugs due to ion channel activity.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(2 citations)